 Qualified Beneficiary means: (a) a person enrolled for this COBRA continuation coverage who, on the day before the Qualifying Event, was covered under this plan as either a subscriber or dependent; and (b) a child who is born to or placed for adoption with the subscriber during the COBRA continuation period.
-Qualified Beneficiary does not include: (a) any person who was not enrolled during the Initial Enrollment Period, including any dependents acquired during the COBRA continuation period, with the exception of newborns and adoptees as specified above; or (b) a domestic partner, or a child of a domestic partner, if they are eligible under HOW COVERAGE BEGINS AND ENDS.
+Qualified Beneficiary does not include any person who was not enrolled during the Initial Enrollment Period, including any family members acquired during the COBRA continuation period with the exception of newborns and adoptees as specified above.